yeaulian/StylizedRenderingSystem/index.md

 layout: default
 title: Home
 nav_order: 1
-description: "Stylized Rendering System allows you to easily create the perfect art style for your projects."
+description: "Stylized Rendering System allows you to easily create the perfect look for your stylized UE4 projects."
 permalink: /
 ---

 # Easily cel-shade your environments and characters in UE4
 {: .fs-9 }

-Stylized Rendering System allows you to easily create the perfect art style for your UE4 projects.
+Stylized Rendering System allows you to easily create the perfect look for your stylized UE4 projects.
 {: .fs-6 .fw-300 }

 [Get started now](getting_started){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }